-If you would like a copy of the information held on you please contact us on the details below and we will send the personal data we hold about
+If you would like a copy of the information held on you please contact us at email@example.com and we will send the personal data we hold about you.

 The right to request that Arvon corrects any personal data if it is found to be inaccurate or out of date.

-If you believe that any information we are holding on you is incorrect or incomplete, please contact us on the details below and we will promptly correct any information found to be incorrect.
+If you believe that any information we are holding on you is incorrect or incomplete, please contact us at firstname.lastname@example.org and we will promptly correct any information found to be incorrect.